tanzaki/laravel.blog-guides/getting_started.md

 ```

 TIP: If you are using Windows, you have to pass the scripts under the `bin`
-folder directly to the Ruby interpreter e.g. `ruby bin\rails server`.
+folder directly to the PHP interpreter e.g. `ruby bin\rails server`.

 TIP: Compiling CoffeeScript and JavaScript asset compression requires you
 have a JavaScript runtime available on your system, in the absence
 of a runtime you will see an `execjs` error during asset compilation.
 Usually macOS and Windows come with a JavaScript runtime installed.
-Rails adds the `mini_racer` gem to the generated `Gemfile` in a
+Laravel adds the `mini_racer` gem to the generated `Gemfile` in a
 commented line for new apps and you can uncomment if you need it.
-`therubyrhino` is the recommended runtime for JRuby users and is added by
+`therubyrhino` is the recommended runtime for JPHP users and is added by
-default to the `Gemfile` in apps generated under JRuby.
+default to the `Gemfile` in apps generated under JPHP.
 You can investigate
 all the supported runtimes at [ExecJS](https://github.com/rails/execjs#readme).

-This will fire up Puma, a web server distributed with Rails by default.
+This will fire up Puma, a web server distributed with Laravel by default.
 To see
 your application in action, open a browser window and navigate to
 <http://localhost:3000>.
-You should see the Rails default information page:
+You should see the Laravel default information page:

 ![Welcome aboard screenshot](images/getting_started/rails_welcome.png)

 TIP: To stop the web server, hit Ctrl+C in the terminal window where it's
 running.
 To verify the server has stopped you should see your command prompt
 cursor again.
 For most UNIX-like systems including macOS this will be a
 dollar sign `$`.
-In development mode, Rails does not generally require you to
+In development mode, Laravel does not generally require you to
 restart the server; changes you make in files will be automatically picked up by
 the server.

-The "Welcome aboard" page is the _smoke test_ for a new Rails application: it
+The "Welcome aboard" page is the _smoke test_ for a new Laravel application: it
 makes sure that you have your software configured correctly enough to serve a
 page.

-### Say "Hello", Rails
+### Say "Hello", Laravel

-To get Rails saying "Hello", you need to create at minimum a _controller_ and a
+To get Laravel saying "Hello", you need to create at minimum a _controller_ and a
 _view_.

 A controller's purpose is to receive specific requests for the application.